PX4/PX4-Devguide/en/concept/mixing.md

 The helicopter mixer combines three control inputs (roll, pitch, thrust) into four outputs ( swash-plate servos and main motor ESC setting).
 The first output of the helicopter mixer is the throttle setting for the main motor.
 The subsequent outputs are the swash-plate servos.
 The tail-rotor can be controlled by adding a simple mixer.

 The thrust control input is used for both the main motor setting as well as the collective pitch for the swash-plate.
 It uses a throttle-curve and a pitch-curve, both consisting of five points.

+> **Note** The throttle- and pitch- curves map the "thrust" stick input position to a throttle value and a pitch value (separately).
-This allows for more complex behavior.
+  This allows the flight characteristics to be tuned for different types of flying.
+  An explanation of how curves might be tuned can be found in [this guide](https://www.rchelicopterfun.com/rc-helicopter-radios.html)
+  (search on *Programmable Throttle Curves* and *Programmable Pitch Curves*).

 The mixer definition begins with: